varshahindupur09/Cancer-Detection-with-High-Performance-Computing-HPC/README.md

 P.S.
 All the codes are executed on Discovery's CPUs and GPUs.

+# Methods used to increase the performance of the models:

+1. Serial Execution
+2. DDP (Distributed Data Parallel) on CPU
+3. DDP on GPU
+4. Model Parallelism
+5. AMP (Automatic Mixed Precision)

 # Results & Analysis derived from the executions are as follows:

 Images were pre-processing using following techniques: